-If a student were to have an Education Health Care (EHC) plan, then the School would support the pupil as appropriate to the plan.
+If a student were to have an Education Health Care (EHC) plan, then the School would support the student as best they can in line with the plan.

 Arrangements for co-ordinating provision

 Identification and Assessment

 Pupils who are thought to have Special Educational Needs are identified and assessed as early and thoroughly as is possible and necessary.